 By far the most secure method is using the Housing Top Slots.
-The slots are a unique SeaSucker feature, no other vacuum mount manufacturer has this.
+The slots are a unique SeaSucker feature.
 The top slots sit well clear of the Vacuum Pump.
 Therefore, if the bolts used are long they won’t interfere or damage the Vacuum Pump.
 Furthermore, by using two bolts to secure your device it ensures the device can't rotate loose during normal operation.

 Bolting the 510 mm aluminium track onto the Housing is straight forward.
 Insert the bolts through the Aluminium Track and the Housing, insert the stainless-steel washer and insert and tighten the stainless-steel Nyloc Nut.

 Before tightening up the Nyloc nuts pay attention to the alignment of Housing with the Aluminium Track.
 This can be done by laying the Aluminium Track on a flat and level surface.
 Using a Spirit Level, check the Housing is also level with the Aluminium Track.
 Once this is done tighten both bolts.

 In most cases this step is the same as Step 1 in reverse.
 Having said this there is one situation that might cause an issue.

 Attaching a device that is wider than the Vacuum Mount Housing

 This happens when the device you are mounting is wider than the width of the Housing.
 When this occurs, you will lose access to the Housing Bolts using a Phillips Head Screw Driver.
 When this occurs, we switch over and use Housing Screws with Hexagonal Heads.
 This is available through our online store.
 This enables you to tighten the bolts using a spanner.